varunsridharan/woocommerce-quick-buy/readme.txt

 1. Installing alternatives:
  * via Admin Dashboard:
- * Go to 'Plugins > Add New', search for "WooCommerce Quick Buy", click "install"
+ * Go to 'Plugins > Add New', search for "Quick Buy For Woocommerce", click "install"
  * OR via direct ZIP upload:
  * Upload the ZIP package via 'Plugins > Add New > Upload' in your WP Admin
  * OR via FTP upload: